agartman/graphql-training/README.md

 `npm install`

-Add a .env file to the root of the repository.

-Write the following lines to the .env file, using your own MongoDB valeus:
+Modify the following lines in the .env file, using your own MongoDB values:

 ```
-DB_USER:youruser

-DB_PASS:yourpass

-DB_HOST:yourhost:andport/dbname
+DB_USER=youruser

+DB_PASS=yourpass

+DB_HOST=yourhost:andport/dbname
 ```

 ## 3. At the end of this step, you should have a working GraphQL api to retrieve Persons from the mongo db.